TeamRPC/ld42/README.md

     * [x] Story concept
     * [x] Game engine
   * [ ] Search for @TODO tags and replace with real content
+  * [ ] Remove history mode in vue router so players cant go back a page and cheat

 ## Attribution